SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-11-08-mandarc-golem.md

 ### MANDARC ###

 > YES, SIR.
-"WENDY"; MCCOY'S DAUGHTER.
+"WENDY"; TRELAINE'S DAUGHTER.

 <I>At this STRAUD turns around entirely but remains seated at his organ.</i>